Desert Archaeology’s ground stone analysts, Dr. Jenny Adams and Tessa Branyan, discuss a rare Early Agricultural period artifact type.

 Finally, the cruciform from Santa Cruz Bend is missing two of its tines.

 Why did people break these artifacts, which took considerable time and effort to manufacture?
 Our thinking is that such intentional acts of destruction were probably powerful behaviors that had meaning to the person breaking the object and to anyone witnessing the destruction.
 Once broken, the meaning or power inherent to the object was released, and the pieces were disposed of as everyday trash, tossed with other refuse into abandoned pithouses.
-In contrast, the more rare whole cruciforms were placed in a burial and in floor pits, with only one found in general pithouse fill.
+In contrast, the more rare whole cruciforms were placed in a funerary feature and in floor pits, with only one found in general pithouse fill.
 This suggests that whole cruciforms were treated differently than the broken ones.
 Whatever the cruciforms symbolized to the Early Agricultural period people, their importance was not recognized by the Hohokam.